mikesol/purescript-deku/README.md

 Deku aims to be:

 - **fast**: it's up to 2x faster than Halogen for a simple Todo MVC app.
-- **small**: the average Deku program tends to be less lines of code than its React or Halogen counterparts.
+- **small**: the average Deku program tends to be fewer lines of code than its React or Halogen counterparts.
 - **ssr-friendly**: Deku has out-of-the-box server-side rendering capabilities.

 ## What does Deku mean?